barneyb/johann/README.md

 # They're All Named Johann

 Johann is a fairly comical attempt at building a programming langauge from scratch.
-It targets only AArch64, is self-hosted†, and generates _terrible_ assembly codes‡.
+It targets only `arm64-apple-darwin` (aka Apple Silicon running macOS), is self-hosted†, and generates _terrible_ assembly codes‡.
 The goal is to solve [Not Quite Lisp](https://adventofcode.com/2015/day/1), with no assembly in the solution itself nor the compiler which compiles it.

 You don't want to use it.
 You don't want to even look at the source.
 When a bored coder has a martini (or three...) and decides to single-handedly reinvent much of the past ~60 years of computer science from scratch, nothing good results.